bb107/MemoryModulePP/README.md

 **This repository is under development.**

+# NewFeatures
+  - Compatible with Win32 API: LoadStringA/W
+  - Support for TLS(Thread Local Storage)
+  - DllMain can receive four types of notifications

 # Features
   - Compatible with Win32 API (GetModuleHandleA/W/Ex GetModuleFileNameA/W/Ex GetProcAddress)
   - Support for C ++ exceptions and SEH